Key companies to attend White House quantum computing meeting

-WASHINGTON (Reuters) - The White House will hold a meeting on Monday on U.S. government efforts to boost quantum information science, with administration officials, leading companies including Alphabet Inc, IBM Corp, JPMorgan Chase & Co and academic experts taking part.
+WASHINGTON (Reuters) - The White House will hold a meeting on Monday on U.S. government efforts to boost quantum information science, with administration officials, leading companies including Alphabet Inc (GOOGL.O), IBM Corp (IBM.N), JPMorgan Chase & Co (JPM.N) and academic experts taking part.

 Quantum computers could operate millions of times faster than today’s advanced supercomputers.
 Experts have said the promising technology, still in its infancy, could have a major impact on healthcare, communications, financial services, transportation, artificial intelligence, weather forecasting and other areas.